PTW-TUDa/eta-ctrl/docs/eta_ctrl/introduction.rst

 -------------------------
 The central part of the ETA Ctrl module is the experiment configuration.
 This configuration can be read  from a JSON file and determines the setup of the entire experiment, including which agent and environment to load and how to set each one up.
-The configuration is defined by the *ConfigOpt* dataclass and its subsidiaries *ConfigOptSetup* and *ConfigOptSettings*.
+The configuration is defined by the *Config* dataclass and its subsidiaries *ConfigSetup* and *ConfigSettings*.

 When you are using Core (the class) the configuration will be read automatically.

-Use :func:`eta_ctrl::ConfigOpt.from_json` to read the configuration from a JSON file:
+Use :func:`eta_ctrl::Config.from_json` to read the configuration from a JSON file:

-.. autofunction:: eta_ctrl::ConfigOpt.from_json
+.. autofunction:: eta_ctrl::Config.from_json

 Configuration example
 ^^^^^^^^^^^^^^^^^^^^^^^^
 The following is the configuration for the pendulum example in this repository.
-It is relatively minimal in that it makes extensive use of the defaults defined in the *ConfigOpt* classes.
+It is relatively minimal in that it makes extensive use of the defaults defined in the *Config* classes.

 .. literalinclude:: /../examples/pendulum/pendulum_learning.json
     :language: json